seanf316/P4-Cinema-Go/README.md

 As a Developer, I can deploy my site with Heroku, so that user's can view and interact with the site `

 The Initial Deployment epic was completed early on as we were advised during the course material that early deployment is critical to avoid any issues down the line with the production app.
-Heroku app was creating and config vars were updated, app was linked to my projects Github repo for automatic deployments.
+Heroku app was created and config vars were updated, app was linked to my projects Github repo for automatic deployments.

 #### **EPIC: Base Html/Homepage [#9](https://github.com/seanf316/P4-Cinema-Go/issues/9)**
 `